purs-nix/purs-nix/docs/main.md

 ```
 { dependencies ? []
 , src
+, nodejs ? pkgs.nodejs
 , purescript ? pkgs.purescript
 }
 ```

 - `dependencies`: A list of all your project's dependencies.
 You can get these from `ps-pkgs`/`ps-pkgs-ns`.
 - `src`: A Nix path value pointing to your PureScript source directory.
+- `nodejs`: The Node.js package to use.
 - `purescript`: The **purescript** package to use.

 and returns a set with the following attributes: